 The source.
 The figures come from Amcham Brasil, the American Chamber of Commerce, drawing on official trade data.

-A year after Washington slapped steep tariffs on Brazilian goods, the shift in Brazil trade is now visible in the headline numbers: the United States share of the country’s exports has fallen to its lowest level on record.
-China, meanwhile, has widened an already commanding lead as the main buyer of what Brazil sells.
+A year after Washington placed steep tariffs on Brazilian goods, the shift in Brazil trade now shows in the headline numbers.
+The United States share of the country’s exports has fallen to its lowest level on record, while China has widened an already commanding lead as the main buyer.

 US Share of Brazil’s Trade Hits a Record Low After Tariffs.
 (Photo Internet reproduction)